rphamdepaul/csc299-project/finalversion/documentation.md

 ## TasksAdapter

 ### Overview
-The `TasksAdapter` provides a simplified interface for managing tasks using the `TaskManager` from `tasks3`.
+The `TasksAdapter` provides a simplified interface for managing tasks using the `TaskManager`.

 ### Usage